 - Winter Wall, Ragged Mountain Pass, Shuttle Meadow

 Author’s Note (8/4/2017): This plan was originally published in 1990, and received the Governor’s Green Circle Award from the Connecticut Council on Environmental Quality in 1991.
 I have put it up here on my website as the original site is no longer online.
-The original map set is long gone, and it is my intention to redraw the maps and post them here in 2017.
+The original map set is long gone, and it is my intention to redraw the maps and post them here when time permits, if time ever permits.
 Note that the acreages/core areas will have to be redrawn and recalculated to account for the rampant development in the region since 1990.
 Please do contact me if you are interested on working to protect the traprock range.

 Literature Cited and References